Last Updated on June 24, 2024 by Kirsten Raccuia

 Most people get a 90-day tourist visa upon arrival.
 That means if you are just testing the living in KL waters, you can try it for 3 months and then skedaddle.

-If you decide to extend your stay in Malaysia, you must leave the country and come back in to get a renewed 90-days.
-But here’s the deal, I’ve heard rumors that you used to be able to drive over the border to Thailand and then turn around and come back in and voila, you get another 90 days.
+If you decide to extend your stay in Malaysia, and don’t want a nomad visa, you must leave the country and come back in to get a renewed 90-days.
+But here’s the deal: you used to be able to drive over the border to Thailand and then turn around and come back in, and voila, you get another 90 days.

 That’s no longer the case.
 Don’t try it.

-Just leave for a week or so.
+Just leave for at least a week or so.
 Take a vacation to any of the super cool places I listed above, and then return and get a renewed visa.

-You are always at the mercy of the immigration agent so remember that.
+You are always at the mercy of the immigration agent, so remember that.
 They don’t have to let you back in.
 And if they think you’re abusing the 90-day visa rule, they might not.
-And you have no leg to stand on.
+You have no leg to stand on.

 Ok, you’ve been warned.
 Moving on.